 My Deluxe Junior Suite had a very seaside feel about it.
 It was spacious at 60m².
 Both inside and outside there was a nice seating area.
 But my favourite area was the private terrace overlooking the garden.
 This was perfect with a nice bottle of wine together with some complimentary chocolates from Puente Romano.

-The King bed was comfortable and the bed linen was fresh and felt lovely, it really had a Mediterranean ambiance.
+The King bed was comfortable and the bed linen was fresh and felt lovely, it really had a Mediterranean ambience.
 There was plenty of storage space and plenty of room for a long stay.
-The Plasma TV was huge and I am a big fan of in room portable tablets, which could be used within the resort.
+The Plasma TV was huge and I am a big fan of in-room portable tablets, which could be used within the resort.
 This allowed me to get updates on what was on offer on a day to day basis.
 Overall I had a real relaxing and restful nights sleep.

 Persian Marble Bathroom